Hydration and Sodium for Hot Runs: A Dew Point-First Plan That Avoids Overdrinking

 A hydration strategy table you can execute

-Use this as a starting template, then tighten it using your sweat test.
+Treat it as a starting template, then tighten with your own sweat numbers:

 | Run type | Typical conditions | Fluids | Sodium / electrolytes | Notes |